mukul-rathi/CleanCycle/README.md

 To enforce high code quality, Travis CI will run `pylint` as well as `yapf --diff` - these will pass if the code is rated as 10.00/10 for `pylint` and if the code in the commit has been `yapf` formatted.

-## arduino:

-This folder contains the code that is run on the arduino

-## communication

-This folder contains functions that can be used to encode and decode the messages for sending via LoRaWAN